kaclaborn/SeaIceReporting/README.md

 ### Introduction

 This project seeks to analyze how sea ice is discussed and framed in Alaskan news reporting (specifically looking within the Alaska Dispatch News).
 It utilizes a corpus-based approach to identify collocations, co-occurrences, LDA topic models, and relevant derived metrics from these analyses.
+Many of the quantitative methods follow the tutorial written by Andreas Niekley and Gregor Wiedemann at https://tm4ss.github.io/docs/index.html.

 For more information on this project, please contact Kelly Claborn at kelly.claborn@asu.edu.